HiSET Math Study Guide: Algebraic Concepts Part 2

 Example 2: Real-World Context

-If a function models the height of a ball thrown in the air, the domain might only include non-negative values of time $t$, such as $0≤t≤5$ seconds.
+If a function models the height of a ball thrown in the air, the domain likely only includes non-negative values of time $t$, such as $0≤t≤5$ seconds.

 Range: The Set of Possible Outputs